skip to content

 00:51:53 - Anthony Campolo

-Doesn't.
+It doesn't.
 I would imagine we will.
 We've experimented with Mongo, we've experimented with Firebase.
-There's definitely a real strong need and want for these kind of no SQL options.
-Actually, I should correct myself actually.
-Anant did a stream where he showed how to do this and so this is one of the things that we're still kind of documenting and getting out there, but this is something that is possible today.
+There's definitely a real strong need and want for these kinds of NoSQL options.
+Actually, I should correct myself.
+Anant did a stream where he showed how to do this, and so this is one of the things that we're still kind of documenting and getting out there, but this is something that is possible today.
 If you want to check out his stream, I'll go ahead and drop that in the chat as well.
-And yeah, we've got a lot of streams coming up in the future and we're really excited to bring on some other people to talk about cool projects they're working on and we're trying to get Jake on as well, so hopefully he'll be interested to come chat with us as well.
-And yeah, thank you so much Greg for being here.
-As I said at the beginning, I've benefited greatly from the tools you've already worked on and helped build and continue to with things like Railway.
-So we're really happy to have you here and get to learn about.
-And then, oh, looks like Jake's about to pop in here with some stuff that we're working on there.
+And yeah, we've got a lot of streams coming up in the future, and we're really excited to bring on some other people to talk about cool projects they're working on, and we're trying to get Jake on as well, so hopefully he'll be interested to come chat with us too.
+And yeah, thank you so much, Greg, for being here.
+As I said at the beginning, I've benefited greatly from the tools you've already worked on and helped build, and continue to, with things like Railway.
+So we're really happy to have you here and get to learn about Railway.
+And then, oh, it looks like Jake's about to pop in here with some stuff that we're working on there.

 00:53:12 - Anthony Campolo